1. Who are non-local students?

 17. Does HSUHK provide any on-campus accommodation to non-local students?
 How to apply?

 On-campus accommodation will be guaranteed for Year 1 non-local students in their first year of study at HSUHK.
-Feel free to visit the Student Affairs Office’s website (http://rc.hsu.edu.hk/en/) for more details of the accommodation facilities.
-Year 1 non-local students need not apply for on-campus accommodation for their first year of study at HSUHK since the Student Affairs Office will be informed of the Year 1 non-local admittees for accommodation arrangement.
+Feel free to visit the Student Affairs Office’s website (https://rc.hsu.edu.hk/) for more details of the accommodation facilities.
+Year 1 non-local students need not apply for on-campus accommodation for their first year of study at HSUHK since the Student Affairs Office will be provided of the list of Year 1 non-local admittees for accommodation arrangement.

 18. Are student exchange programmes / short-term study visit programmes available for HSUHK students?